KQM-git/GINews/readme.md

 - On the Wish > History page, the viewable wish record time range has been adjusted from 6 months to 1 year.

+- Adds the function to skip dialogue that has been completed in Hangout Events.

 〓Genius Invokation TCG Balance Adjustment〓

 - "Adjusts the number of Elemental Dice required and effect of the Equipment Card ""Gilded Dreams"": The Elemental Dice cost required will be adjusted from 3 Dice of any element to 3 Dice of the same element.